Episode 1: The 8th Legion

 Episode 19: An Eye For an Eye

 The party decide what to do in the aftermath of the Red Order’s attack, especially what to do with the Bishop of Conjuration that they’ve captured.
 Rurak gets his revenge for what the Bishop did to his son by blinding and torturing him.
 The party debate whether to lock him up or kill him, and decide to disintegrate him in the fields outside the Fortress-Temple.
 Rurak prays to Alteus for answers about Lidda, and becomes confident she is a clone of the Red Order’s lieutenant.
-Narinn and Zorgar speak with Sora Markex, and the party leave for Meriden.
+Narinn and Zorgar speak with Sora Markex, their mother, and the party leave for Meriden.

 Episode 20: A Master's Rites